Ashworth836/appacademy-projects/README.md

 Now your prompt should return to normal, which probably means it ends with "$" or "%".

 Congratulations!
-You have successfully used the SQLite3 CLI.
+You have successfully used the SQLite3 CLI.# practice-for-week-10-sql-practice-sqlite3-cli